opensearch-project/project-website/_posts/2023-09-21-hybrid-search.md

 * The best results are produced when `innerproduct` is specified as a space type for k-NN vector fields.
 This may be because our models were trained using the inner product similarity function.
 * An increase in search relevance leads to a 6&ndash;8% increase in latency, which should be acceptable in most cases.

-In general, as our experiments demonstrated, hybrid search produces results that are very close to the ones described by the science team, so [all of their conclusions](https://opensearch.org/blog/semantic-science-benchmarks/#section-5-strengths-and-limitations) are applicable to hybrid search.
+In general, as our experiments demonstrated, hybrid search produces results that are very close to the ones described by the science team in our [earlier blog post](https://opensearch.org/blog/semantic-science-benchmarks), so [all of their conclusions](https://opensearch.org/blog/semantic-science-benchmarks/#section-5-strengths-and-limitations) are applicable to hybrid search.

 ## Next steps